microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/get-started/build-a-web-app.md

 ---
 title: "Build a web application with Microsoft Graph Toolkit"
-description: "How to get started with building a web application using Microsoft Graph Toolkit."
+description: "How to get started building a web application using Microsoft Graph Toolkit."
 localization_priority: Normal
 author: elisenyang
 ---

 # Build a web application with Microsoft Graph Toolkit

+This topic describes how to get started with Microsoft Graph Toolkit in a web application written in vanilla JavaScript.
+If you would like to use the Toolkit with a web framework, see Use Toolkit with React or Use Toolkit with Angular.

-To get started with Microsoft Graph Toolkit in your web application, you will need to:
+To get started with Microsoft Graph Toolkit in your web application, the high-level steps you will need to follow include:
 1. Add Microsoft Graph Toolkit to your project
 2. Initialize the MSAL Provider
 3. Add components
+4. Test your application

 ## Add Microsoft Graph Toolkit to your project
 You can use Microsoft Graph Toolkit in your application by referencing the loader directly (via unpkg) or by installing the npm package.